 We live in a society where you are measured by your final results and your accomplishments.
-Nobody cares to what length you had to go through to achieve the amazing song you wrote, or to keep your 4.0 grade point average, or how hard you had to work to become a successful athlete.
+Nobody cares to what length you had to go through to achieve the amazing song you wrote, or to keep your 4.0-grade point average, or to how hard you had to work to become a successful athlete.
 All people ultimately see is the result, and that is what they identify you with.
 All the rest does not matter.

 Building further on this idea: nobody really cares either what all your reasons are for NOT achieving what you set out to achieve.
-Your teachers don’t care that you could not do your homework because your dog at it, or that you did badly on your exam because you caught the stomach flu the night before, or that you missed a really important class because your car broke down.
+Your teachers don’t care that you could not do your homework because your dog ate it, or that you did badly on your exam because you caught the stomach flu the night before, or that you missed a really important class because your car broke down.
 You see: you can easily come up with solutions to all these situations.
 “Excuses” are the opposites of “solutions”.

 The person who did badly on an exam because he got the flu or food poisoning the night before, could have talked to the teacher trying to postpone the exam for a later day.
 That student could also have studied harder during the entire semester so the success on that exam would not depend upon 1 night.

-If you miss a class, whatever the reasons are, you can always get the notes from class mates to catch up on the material.
+If you miss a class, whatever the reasons are, you can always get the notes from classmates to catch up on the material.

-The word “excuse” falls in the same category like the words “trying”, “almost”, “if only…”, and so on.
+The word “excuse” falls in the same category as the words “trying”, “almost”, “if only…”, and so on.
 All these words belong to the language of the person who sets himself up for failure before he even started.